-The output voltage of the PWM converter is programmed to discrete levels between 1.3V ${DC}$ and 3.5V ${DC}$ .
+The output voltage of the PWM converter is programmed to discrete levels between $1.3V{DC}$ and $3.5V{DC}$.
 This output (OUT1) is designed to supply the core voltage of Intel's advanced microprocessors.
 The voltage identification (VID) pins program an internal voltage reference (DACOUT) with a TTL-compatible 5-bit digital-to-analog converter.
 The level of DACOUT also sets the PGOOD and OVP thresholds.
 Table 1 specifies the DACOUT voltage for the different combinations of connections on the VID pins.
-The VID pins can be left open for a logic 1 input, because they are internally pulled up to an internal voltage of about 5V by a $10\mu A$ current source.
-Changing the VID inputs during operation is not recommended and could toggle the PGOOD signal and exercise the over-voltage protection.
-'11111' VID pin combination disables the IC and opens the PGOOD pin.
+The VID pins can be left open for a logic 1 input, because they are internally pulled up to an internal voltage of about 5V by a 10μ A current source.
+Changing the VID inputs during operation is not recommended and could toggle the PGOOD signal and exercise the overvoltage protection.